Houlbrooke History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Houlbrooke is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived in the region of Holbrook in Suffolk.
 The surname Houlbrooke originally referred to a "sunken stream"or "hollow brook", "brook in a hollow" in Old English.
-CITATION[CLOSE]

 Early Origins of the Houlbrooke family